developit/mitt/README.md

 Invoke all handlers for the given type.
 If present, `"*"` handlers are invoked after type-matched handlers.

+_Note: Manually firing "*" handlers is not supported._

 **Parameters**

 -   `type` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The event type to invoke